nickesc/client-enhanced/README.md

 > Click the `.gif` to see shader load-in in realtime and full resolution

 > [!CAUTION]
-> `Client-Enhanced` is not necessarily compatible with multiplayer servers just because it is client-side only!
-Some of the mods included may be detected by anti-cheat plugins.
+> `Client-Enhanced` is not necessarily compatible with multiplayer servers even though it is client-side only!
+Some of the mods included may be flagged by anti-cheat plugins.
 >
 > ***DO NOT*** connect to a server while using `Client-Enhanced` unless you know that the mods in this modpack are permitted on that server.